No. 02 · Nurse-led

 From door to done.

-Numbing cream goes on first — we leave it 15 minutes.
+Numbing cream goes on first.
+We leave it 15 minutes.
 Most filler products also contain a small amount of local anaesthetic mixed in.

 I work area-by-area, often using a cannula (a blunt-tipped needle) for cheek and jawline to reduce bruising and stay safer around blood vessels.
 Lips are typically done with a sharp needle in small precise points.

-You’ll see immediate result — but expect some swelling for 24-48 hours.
+You’ll see immediate result.
+But expect some swelling for 24-48 hours.
 The real picture is at 14 days, when the product has fully integrated and any swelling has settled.

 Aftercare